ATOD (Alcohol, Tobacco, and Other Drugs)

 A compliance check is a tool to identify alcohol establishments that sell alcohol to underage youth and are completed by law enforcement.
 Compliance checks can be used for two purposes: to enforce state criminal statutes, local administrative ordinances, or both; and to identify, warn, and educate alcohol establishments that serve or sell alcohol to underage youth.

-The Prevention Partnership Coalition has placed four medication take-back boxes at locations across the county.
+The Prevention Partnership Coalition has placed six medication Take it to the Box boxes at locations across the county.
 The locations include Bellevue, Clyde, Fremont, Gibsonburg, and Woodville Police Departments, as well as the Sandusky County Sheriff's Office.
 Residents should bring their unused, unwanted and expired medication bottles and OTC medicines to the stations and drop them into the box for collection.

 Stand Up Speak Out Against Tobacco (Stand)Stand is an integrated youth-led campaign that relies on young voices to lead and carry the stand up speak out against tobacco message across both traditional and non-traditional marketing channels using different promotional methods to reinforce each other.